 Both landlords and tenants should be able to deal with many legal questions and problems without a lawyer, once they understand the basics of state law.
 This overview of key landlord-tenant laws in New Jersey will get you started.

-Under New Jersey law, landlords must disclose specific information to tenants (usually in the lease or rental agreement), such as whether the rental is in a flood zone or area.
-For details, see New Jersey Required Landlord Disclosures.
+Under New Jersey law, landlords must disclose specific information to tenants (usually in the lease or rental agreement).
+Required disclosures include:

 New Jersey state law limits how much a landlord can charge for a security deposit (one- and one-half month's rent for the first year, and no more than 10% of the current security deposit for each additional annual deposit), when it must be returned (within 30 days after a tenant moves, or within five days in case of fire, flood, condemnation, or evacuation), and sets other restrictions on deposits.
 See New Jersey Security Deposit Limits and Deadlines for more on the subject.